 Murphy also ran The R.E.S.T.
 Initiative, a non-profit organization that worked to alleviate the fear, anxiety and stress of chemotherapy treatment by bringing massage therapies directly into chemotherapy treatment rooms.
 The R.E.S.T.
 Initiative emerged from her own experience with chemotherapy treatment for breast cancer in 2006.
 After going through a process largely defined by endless hours of waiting, apprehension and discomfort, she decided that it would be possible to counterbalance some of the anxieties of the treatment process itself while simultaneously providing health benefits.
 After successfully completing her own course of chemo, Murphy decided that the way to give back would be to provide other cancer patients with a respite from treatment — in the midst of what feels like a series of never-ending delays, needles, machines and compounded by the fear of the medicine itself, there can be comfort.
 Today the program is currently running at the NYU Clinical Cancer Center as part of their own alternative medicine practice.

-Today, alongside her “day job” as head of Marketing and Branding for her restaurant group, Murphy is the principle of The Select 7, a curated website she imagined from years of travel, research, recommendations and list-keeping.
-Distilling all of her knowledge she came up with The Select 7 and hopes that it will become a hub for friends to share their own years of research, learn about new experiences and opportunities and really, just some cool shit.
+Today, alongside her “day job” as head of Marketing and Branding for her restaurant group, Murphy is the principle of The Select 7, the website she imagined from years of travel, research, recommendations and list-keeping.
+Distilling all of her knowledge, she came up with The Select 7,

 Murphy lives in New York City with her husband Marc and their two children, Campbell and Callen.